Neoclassicism in France: The Restoration and arrival of romanticism

 After the final defeat of Napoleon in 1815, the neoclassic style continued to be used during the French Restoration, particularly in Paris churches.
 Examples include Notre-Dame-de-Lorette (1823–26) by Louis-Hippolyte Lebas and Saint-Vincent-de-Paul by Jacques-Ignace Hittorff (1824–44).
 By the 1830s, the architectural style was succeeded by Baroque Revival and Beaux-Arts architecture.

-A change of style began to appear early in the 19th century, particularly after the publication in 1802 of le Génie du christianisme by one of the leading figures of French romanticism, François-René de Chateaubriand (1768-1848).
+A change of style began to appear early in the 19th century, particularly after the publication in 1802 of le Génie du christianisme by one of the leading figures of French romanticism, François-René de Chateaubriand (1768–1848).
 He appealed for a return to the Gothic style, which, as the style of the great cathedrals, he considered was the only truly great French style.
-The movement toward romanticism and gothic was accelerated by the publication of the hugely successful novel Notre-Dame de Paris by Victor Hugo in 1821, and then the program of restoration of French Gothic monuments led by Prosper Mérimée and conducted by Eugène Viollet-le-Duc (1814-1879).
-This, along with the French Revolution of 1830, brought to a close the era of French neoclassicism.
+The movement toward romanticism and gothic was accelerated by the publication of the hugely successful novel The Hunchback of Notre-Dame by Victor Hugo in 1821, and then the program of restoration of French Gothic monuments led by Prosper Mérimée and conducted by Eugène Viollet-le-Duc (1814–1879).
+This, along with the July Revolution of 1830, brought to a close the era of French neoclassicism.

 Painting

-The dominant figure in French neoclassical painting, even before the Revolution, was Jacques Louis David (1748-1825).
+The dominant figure in French neoclassical painting, even before the Revolution, was Jacques Louis David (1748–1825).
 He began as a classical and religious painter, an admirer of Jean-Baptiste Greuze, the history and genre painter.
-He was recommended to the Royal Academy of Fine Arts by a family friend, François Boucher, master of the rococo style.
+He was recommended to the Académie royale de peinture et de sculpture by a family friend, François Boucher, master of the rococo style.
 He won the prestigious Prix de Rome and went to study there in 1775.
 He discovered the treasures excavated from Pompeii and other ancient sites, and entirely changed his style.
 Beginning in 1784 he painted works based on stories from classical literature, including Oath of the Horatii (1781), a celebration of duty and sacrifice in Roman times.
-When the French Revolution began in 1789, David became an active participant in the most extreme wing, the Jacobins, He supported the dissolution of the Academy of Fine Arts, and designed sets for revolutionary pageants and ceremonies.
-His most famous picture of the period, Marat Assassiné (1793), adapted the facial expression and the limp arm of Christ in Michaelangelo's Pieta to depict the assassinated Jacobin leader, Jean Paul Marat.
+When the French Revolution began in 1789, David became an active participant in the most extreme wing, the Jacobins, He supported the dissolution of the Royal Academy of Painting and Sculpture, and designed sets for revolutionary pageants and ceremonies.
+His most famous picture of the period, The Death of Marat (1793), adapted the facial expression and the limp arm of Christ in Michaelangelo's Pietà to depict the assassinated Jacobin leader, Jean Paul Marat.
 When the Jacobins fell in 1794, he was imprisoned twice for several months, but then resumed an active career as a portraitist and then as court painter for Napoleon Bonaparte.
 When Napoleon fell and the monarchy was restored, he went into exile in Belgium.